overthesun/simoc/local_instructions_sqlite.md

 ```
 Worker logs will start streaming into the `Terminal` output.

-You can run unlimited number of `Celery Workers` to process tasks in parallel.
+You can start multiple `Celery Workers` to process tasks in parallel.
-Make sure you run each worker in a separate `Terminal` sessions and keep sessions alive.
+Make sure you run each worker in a separate `Terminal` session and keep all sessions alive.

 ## 6. Start `Flask Application` server